vatesfr/xen-orchestra/docs/directpurchase.md

 ![](./assets/directpurchase.png)

-Then you need to fill your information and select "buy it for my own use":
+Then you need to fill your information and select **"buy it for my own use"**:

 ![](./assets/member_purchase_2.png)